prashantvk1803/Aps_portfolio.github.io/function.md

   - Remove Operation: `O(log n)`
 - **Space Complexity**: `O(n)`, where n is the number of ads in the priority queue.

-Effective ad insertion in streaming applications requires advanced algorithms and data structures to dynamically match ads with user preferences and streaming context.
-Simple queues were limited in personalization and efficiency as user and ad campaign complexities grew.
-By adopting hash tables for efficient data management and priority queues for real-time decision making, streaming platforms can optimize ad insertion based on user data and content relevance.
-These approaches enhance user engagement, maximize ad revenue opportunities, and provide scalable solutions that adapt to varying user demands and ad campaign priorities, ensuring a seamless and tailored streaming experience.
+Ad insertion in streaming apps involves advanced algorithms and data structures that dynamically match advertising to user choices and the streaming context.
+As user and ad campaign complexity increased, simple queues became less personalizable and efficient.
+Using hash tables for efficient data storage and priority queues for real-time decision making, streaming systems can optimise ad insertion based on user data and content relevancy.
+These approaches increase user engagement, maximise ad income prospects, and offer scalable solutions that adapt to changing user demands and ad campaign priorities, resulting in a smooth and personalised streaming experience.

 ### Search Algorithms and Autocomplete